What Is Upside Down Divorce®? A Calmer Path Through Separation

 Stage 3: Legal Finalization

 With both the parenting plan and financial agreement in hand, at least one attorney reviews the documents to ensure legal compliance and files them with the court.
 Some couples choose to have separate attorneys review the agreements on their behalf.
-The key is selecting collaborative-minded attorneys who will support the agreements the parents have built rather than trying to reignite conflict.
+The key is selecting collaborative-minded attorneys who support the agreements parents have built rather than reigniting conflict.

 Who Is Upside Down Divorce® Right For?

-This approach works best for couples who share a commitment to putting their children's wellbeing first and who are willing to negotiate in good faith.
-You don't need to be friendly with your spouse—you may even be quite angry—but you do need to be willing to work toward solutions rather than escalating conflict.
+This approach works best for couples who share a commitment to putting their children's well-being first and who are willing to negotiate in good faith.
+Parents don't need to be friendly with each other—they may even feel quite angry—but they do need to be willing to work toward solutions rather than escalating conflict.

 Upside Down Divorce® may not be appropriate when: